jeffreyevans/spatialEco/README.md

     point.in.poly - Intersects point and polygon feature classes and adds polygon attributes to the points

+    polygon_extract - Fast method for extracting raster values to polygons

 	polyPerimeter - Calculates the perimeter length(s) for a polygon object

     poly.regression - smoothing data in time-series and imputing missing (NA) values using polynomial regression